 - ...or on first use, e.g. if you validate-and-store into a working set for every question you work on

-- (sort of meaning you create a warehouse for each use)
+- meaning you store even more data, and take more time, (sort of because you're creating a warehouse for each use)

 Some such databases, by type

 File databases are useful to persist and store moderately structured data on disk,